 Sexual abuse in the third degree is a class 'C' felony."

-Consent:Dordt College remains firm in its position, based on its biblical beliefs, that the only appropriate and permissible context in which sexual intimacy may be expressed as overt sexual activity is in the marriage partnership of husband and wife and expects that all members of the campus community will live in accordance with this policy (see Sexual Standards and Conduct section of this handbook).
+Consent:Dordt University remains firm in its position, based on its biblical beliefs, that the only appropriate and permissible context in which sexual intimacy may be expressed as overt sexual activity is in the marriage partnership of husband and wife and expects that all members of the campus community will live in accordance with this policy (see Sexual Standards and Conduct section of this handbook).
 It is in the context of what constitutes sexual assault that all members of the community are expected to understand the definition of consent, and that sexual assault can be committed by strangers, acquaintances and spouses, as well as casual and long-term dating partners.

 Millions of women in this country and thousands within the state of Iowa are physically and emotionally abused by their relationship partners each year.
 These are not isolated instances affecting only "certain" women.
 Violence does not discriminate.
 College campuses around the nation are becoming aware that their students are not outside the scope of such forms of violence.
 In a study of dating violence, 25 percent of college men surveyed admitted to slapping, pushing, or restraining a female partner.
 There is help for those who experience relationship/domestic violence and referral sources for those perpetrating such abuse.
-Complainants may speak with the director of personal counseling or the director of campus health services, who are trained in offering assistance in safety planning, threat assessment, assistance in seeking medical attention or safe shelter, and options in regard to legal possibilities such as obtaining the state of Iowa's No Contact Order.
+Complainants may speak with the director of personal counseling or the director of Student Health and Counseling Center, who are trained in offering assistance in safety planning, threat assessment, assistance in seeking medical attention or safe shelter, and options in regard to legal possibilities such as obtaining the state of Iowa's No Contact Order.
 If you or someone that you know and care about is struggling with any of the following types of abuse, please talk with someone about it.

 Important Information to Note: